scupit/gcmake-rust/docs/pitfall_list.md

 > As I discover more compilation pitfalls and issues with the GCMake tool, I will list them
 > here.

+## Windows Symlinks

+By default, Windows requires administrator permissions to create symlinks.
+This is annoying.
+Turning Windows Developer mode on will allow you (and CMake) to create symlinks without requiring developer permissions.

 ## Global Strawberry Perl Install while MinGW is in system PATH

 If your MinGW bin directory is path of your system PATH on Windows, globally installing